TDBarnhouse/Port-Scanner/README.md

 # Port Scanner
-A simple port scanner that utilizes the python nmap library.
+A simple port scanner that utilizes the Python Nmap library.

 # Installation
 Clone the repository.